Feyenoord

 1963, thousands travelled from Rotterdam by boat to Lisbon for the European Cup

-semi-final against Benfica; a tie that Feijenoord went out in the second home
+semi-final against Benfica, a tie that Feijenoord went out in the second home

 as the KNVB Beker with a 1-0 win over Go Ahead at De Kuip.
-The feat was

 repeated in 1968-69.
 The Beker was lifted with victory over PSV after a replay.

+a semi-final tie against Legia Warszawa, which was won 2-0 on aggregate.
 Celtic were Feijenoord’s opponents in the 1970 final at the San Siro in Milan.
-Goals from Rinus Israël and Ove Kindvall scored the goals to secure a 2-1 win after extra time to see the club crowned as champions of Europe.
+Goals from Rinus Israël and Ove Kindvall scored the goals to secure a 2-1 win after extra time, to see the club crowned as champions of Europe.

 Argentinian side Estudiantes were defeated over two legs as Feijenoord also collected the Intercontinental Cup.

-In 1971, Feijenoord won their 10th Dutch Championship before changing the club name to Feyenoord in 1974.
+In 1971, Feijenoord won its 10th Dutch Championship before changing the club name to Feyenoord in 1974.
 The 1973-74 campaign was another success in European competition.

-Starring players of the period included Wim Jansen, Wim van Hanegem, Coen Moulijn, Hans Kraay and Johan Boskamp.
+Starring players of the period included Wim Jansen, Wim van Hanegem, Coen Moulijn, Hans Kraay, and Johan Boskamp.
 A fine run in the UEFA Cup led to a semi-final win over VfB Stuttgart.
 This set up a two-legged final against Tottenham Hotspur.
 The first leg at White Hart Lane ended 2-2, before Feyenoord won the second leg 2-0 with goals from Wim Rijsbergen and Peter Ressel, in a game marred by crowd trouble at De Kuip.

 In

-1984 the league and cup double was completed for a third time; Fortuna Sittard
+1984, the league and cup double was completed for a third time; Fortuna Sittard

 were dispatched by a solitary goal in the Beker final with Johan Cruyff, Ruud

-Gullit and Peter Houtman playing starring roles.
+Gullit, and Peter Houtman playing starring roles.
 The two 'de Klassieker'

 matches were classics.
 Ajax won 8-2 in Amsterdam’s Olympic Stadion before